Japanese hare: Description

 The Japanese hare is reddish-brown, with a body length that ranges from 45 to 54 cm, and a body weight of 1.3 to 2.5 kg.
 Its tail grows to lengths of 2 to 5 cm.
 Its front legs can be from 10 to 15 cm long and the back legs from 12 to 15 cm long.
 The ears grow to be 6 to 8 cm long, and the tail 2 to 5 cm long.
 In areas of northern Japan, the west coast, and the island of Sado, where snowfall is heavy, the Japanese hare loses its coloration in the autumn, remaining white until the spring, when the reddish-brown fur returns.

 Habitat

 The Japanese hare is found across Honshu, Shikoku, and Kyushu, that is, all the main islands of Japan except Hokkaido, where it is replaced by the related mountain hare (Lepus timidus).
 It occurs up to an altitude of 2700 m.
 It is mostly found in mountains or hilly areas.
 It also inhabits forests or brushy areas.
-Due to human encroachment, the Japanese hare has been able to adapt to and thrive in and around urban environments, so much so that it has become a nuisance in some places.
+Japanese hares have been able to adapt to and thrive in and around urban environments following encroachment by human settlements, so much so that it has become a nuisance in some places.